-It is not always individual psychiatrists who are solely to blame for their lack of knowledge, what they are presented with for educational reading, even by independent and supposedly authoritative sources, such as the UK Royal College (Palaniyappan (7), above), is not always of an impressive standard.
+It is not always individual psychiatrists who are solely to blame for their lack of knowledge, what they are presented with for educational reading, even by independent and supposedly authoritative sources, such as the UK Royal College (Palaniyappan , above), is not always of an impressive standard.
 That reflects the problem I often allude to — the poor pharmacological knowledge of most psychiatrists.

 The example of imipramine

-Because the relative SRI potency of these different drugs (TCAs and opioids like pethidine etc.) was not recognized back in the 1960s, and those reactions were confused with the pressor response, this lead to uncertainty and a blanket prohibition about combining these two classes of drugs (which is still repeated in many sources), and about analgesics and anaesthesia.
-Modern knowledge resolves these uncertainties even if some current texts have not quite caught up yet.
+Because the relative SRI potency of these different drugs (TCAs and opioids like pethidine etc.) was not recognized back in the 1960s, and those reactions were confused with the pressor response, this led to uncertainty and a blanket prohibition about combining these two classes of drugs (which is still repeated in many sources), and about analgesics and anaesthesia.
+Modern knowledge resolves these uncertainties even if some current texts have not caught up yet.

-There are a few drugs on the market in the last few decades which have been stated to be ‘serotonergic’ but which do not significantly elevate serotonin and are therefore quite safe.
+There are a few drugs on the market in the last few decades which have been stated to be ‘serotonergic’ but which do not significantly elevate serotonin and are therefore safe.
 That is marketing for you.
-I have written extensively about that and the proto-typical example is mirtazapine.
+I have written extensively about that, and the proto-typical example is mirtazapine.
 It is not a ‘serotonergic’ drug and is perfectly safe with MAOIs.

-Swapping and ‘bridging’ candidates
+Swapping and bridging candidates

 It must be remembered that when both drugs are non-MAOI drugs then pharmaco-kinetic interactions may need to be taken into consideration.
 That is one of the reasons why nortriptyline is a good candidate, because it is less likely than most other drugs to have a significant pharmaco-kinetic interaction.